echo-search/echo-search.github.io/README.md

 <p>This structured version tracking ensures transparency and allows users and contributors to remain informed about updates and improvements.</p>

 <h2 id="customization">Customization</h2>
 <p>EchoSearch is designed to be highly customizable.
-Users can adjust background images, color schemes, text styles, and quick-access buttons to create a personalized search environment.
-For example, CSS variables allow modification of background and text colors:</p>
+Users can choose their desired background images, color schemes, text styles, and quick-access buttons to create a personalized search environment.
+For example, EchoSearch uses CSS variables to make background and text colors:</p>
 <pre><code>body {
   --bg: #1a1a2e;
   --text: #e0e0e0;